Skip to Content

 Is Wrestling Training Harder than BJJ Training?

-One factor that generally sets wrestling training apart is its high-intensity nature, which is characterized by frequent explosive moves, constant pressure on an opponent, and relentless requirements for strength and cardio.
+One factor that generally sets wrestling training apart is its high intensity nature, which is characterized by frequent explosive moves, constant pressure on an opponent, and relentless requirements for strength and cardio.

 Brazilian Jiu Jitsu Training:

-• is a commerical sport
+• is a commercial sport

 • is accessible to all (regardless of athleticism, age, level of fitness)